 In order to access PNG mobile coverage, mobile phones need to be unblocked and a PNG sim card has to be purchased.
-This should cost around K10 (around US\$3 in June 2023) per sim card and our team at Port Moresby will be able to assist in getting this sorted out.
-We should have some sort of phone service around most of our tour route, except for our time around Kwatu Lodge, which is in a very remote area.
-It is worth notifying family prior to departure that while staying away from Port Moresby you will have very little phone/internet connectivity.
+This should cost around K10 (around US\$2.5 in April 2025) per sim card, and our team at Port Moresby will be able to assist in getting this sorted out.
+It is relatively straightforward to organize as soon as you get into the arrivals hall, after collecting your bags at Jackson's International Airport.
+We should have some sort of phone service around most of our tour route, except for our time around Kwatu Camp, which is in a very remote area.
+It is worth notifying your family prior to departure that while staying away from Port Moresby you will have very little phone/internet connectivity.